Romans 8:1

 For those who are according to the flesh mind the things of the flesh, but those according to the Spirit, the things of the Spirit.

-Paraphrase: Let me say something more about this.
+Paraphrase: Let me dig a little deeper into that last comment about people’s lifestyle.
 There are two groups of people in this world.
 There are those who are under the happy control of the Holy Spirit.
 These people find delight and satisfaction in the things of God.
 This is where they are the happiest.
 There are others, however, who grind out their lives in bondage to their own sinful desires.
 Their master is their own sin-nature.
-Recall what I said previously about this; some people are slaves to righteousness; others are slaves to sin (Rom 6:16).
+Recall what I said previously about this; some people are slaves to righteousness; others are slaves to sin (Romans 6:16).

 Comments:

-Lots of orphan articles here (see syntax principle 15).
+Lots of orphan articles here (see principle 15).

 τὸ γὰρ φρόνημα τῆς σαρκὸς θάνατος, τὸ δὲ φρόνημα τοῦ πνεύματος ζωὴ καὶ εἰρήνη·